helpme970/er-patcher-2/README.md

 - skip intro logos
 - always center camera to player
 - faster respawn
+- fix camera (disables the camera reset when trying to lock-on with no target in range)
+- disable camera auto rotate

 > All features are Tested with Elden Ring version 1.16.1